linux-china/mysql8-demo/README.md

 MySQL 8.0
 =========

-Demo for MySQL 8 with Document store feature.
+Demo for MySQL 8 with Document store and xdevapi feature.

 # Setup